Google Shopping feed optimizations not only could help to boost your visibility on the SERP but could also result in more sales.

 There is no alternative to using the most accurate Google product category.
 Many advertisers do not pay attention to choose the accurate category, so they just choose one main category and let it stand like that.
 But it increases the CPC rate dramatically.

-Say, for instance, you are selling Basketball Uniform.
+Say, for instance, you are selling Basketball Uniforms.
 Now Google has specific category for it, Apparel & Accessories > Clothing > Uniforms > Sports Uniforms > Baseball Uniforms.
-If you categorize it under Apparel & Accessories > Clothing, it’ll compete for every Apparel items under Clothing, which will increase the CPC high.
+If you categorize it under Apparel & Accessories > Clothing, it’ll compete for every Apparel item under Clothing, which will increase the CPC high.
 So, you should always pick the appropriate category if you want to keep the CPC low.

-Merchant promotions trigger customers to buy products and eventually leads you to have a higher CPC rate.
+Merchant promotions trigger customers to buy products and eventually lead you to have a higher CPC rate.
 Promotions can be of different types.
 A study shows that people are more likely to shop when they get a cash discount.

 Free shipping is also another great option for promotions.
 You can also use a percentage off for instance: 25% off or a buy one gets one offer to grab more attention.

-It is a feed generating plugin that has pre-loaded templates for Google Shopping and many other merchant sites.
+It is a feed-generating plugin that has pre-loaded templates for Google Shopping and many other merchant sites.
 Along with feed making, you get some amazing features like Smart Filter, Custom Taxonomy, Category Mapping, etc. that are focused to optimize your product for various Shopping Engines.

 Feed optimization is something that drives traffic to your eCommerce site and leads to a better conversion rate which is your ultimate goal.
 Make sure you optimize it properly to get your desired ROI.
-Let us know about any question regarding Google Shopping down below.
+Let us know about any questions regarding Google Shopping down below.
 Have a good day!